Alpha Nation

 Residences

-House your population and drive population growth.
+House your population and raise your maximum population, driving growth toward that cap.
 More citizens means more tax revenue.

 Farms

-Produce food to feed your population or produce a surplus to sell on the market.
-Running a food deficit cuts into your population's productivity and morale causing people to leave.
+Produce food to feed your population, or run a surplus to sell on the market.
+Running a food deficit starves your nation — population and military will desert until you're back in the black.

 Oil Rigs

 Generate oil each turn.
-Oil is consumed by military units and sold on the market.
+Oil is consumed when you launch attacks and can be sold on the market.
 Nations with excess oil production can be a steady cash supplier to their clan — or a target for nations that need it.

 Military Bases